 Department Name: 7N600:HEALTH SCIENCES - REHABILITATION SCIENCE

 Qualified applicants must possess a Ph.D. in Communication Sciences and Disorders or related area (mid-career professional preferred but will consider junior faculty with established scholarly records), CCC-SLP, and eligibility for Kentucky State Licensure.
 Rank, tenure status, and salary are commensurate with qualifications and experience.
-Qualified applicants in all areas of expertise will be considered, but preference will be given to those with expertise in pediatric feeding and motor speech disorders, moderate to severe disabilities, and/or distance learning, as well as to bilingual candidates who have expertise in working with culturally and linguistically diverse populations.
+Qualified applicants in all areas of expertise will be considered, but preference will be given to those with expertise in working with English Language Learners, individuals with Autism Spectrum Disorder, Deaf and Hard of Hearing and distance learning.

-Candidates should apply online with a curriculum vita and letter of interest.
-Please also include contact information for at least three references when prompted in the application.
-This information may be utilized to solicit recommendation letters from your references within the employment system.
+Candidates should apply with a curriculum vita, letter of interest and contact information for three references when prompted in the application.
+This information may be used to solicit recommendation letters from your references within the employment system.
 Questions should be directed to the search committee chair, Joseph C. Stemple, Ph.D. by email email@example.com.
-Review of applications will begin immediately and continue until position is filled.

 Position Time Status: Full-Time